truatpasteurdotfr/alphafold3/docs/performance.md

-The runtime of the data pipeline (i.e. genetic sequence search and template search) can vary significantly depending on the size of the input and the number of homologous sequences found, as well as the available hardware (disk speed can influence genetic search speed in particular).
-If you would like to improve performance, it’s recommended to increase the disk speed (e.g. by leveraging a RAM-backed filesystem), or increase the available CPU cores and add more parallelisation.
+The runtime of the data pipeline (i.e. genetic sequence search and template search) can vary significantly depending on the size of the input and the number of homologous sequences found, as well as the available hardware – the disk speed can influence genetic search speed in particular.

+If you would like to improve performance, it's recommended to increase the disk speed (e.g. by leveraging a RAM-backed filesystem), or increase the available CPU cores and add more parallelisation.
+This can help because AlphaFold 3 runs genetic search against 4 databases in parallel, so the optimal number of cores is the number of cores used for each Jackhmmer process times 4.
 Also note that for sequences with deep MSAs, Jackhmmer or Nhmmer may need a substantial amount of RAM beyond the recommended 64 GB of RAM.

 ## Model Inference